ChatGPT Prompt for Weekly Meal Planning: Free Template (with Aldi/Lidl/Rewe Deals)

 Where a specialized app beats ChatGPT

 You enter household size, budget, and diet once — and get a complete plan every Monday.
 No prompt, no deal research, no fact-checking.
-More background in our post on meal planning apps and grocery savings.
+More background in our post on meal planning apps and grocery savings and in the step-by-step guide for next week's meal plan, which shows what the prompt approach versus the app approach actually save.

 When each tool makes sense